proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Detector

 \subsection{Quantum efficiency}

 We measured the QE at eleven wavelengths from 297--1064~nm to confirm the reliability of the higher resolution QE profile provided by Hamamatsu (\cite{Hamamatsu_C15550_Catalog}).
 To do so, we used the optical apparatus consisting of a stable light source, spectral filters, and calibrated photodiode described in \cite{layden:2025}.
 We measured the QE of a second ORCA-Quest 2 camera that we had access to, as the proto-Lightspeed camera had already been integrated into the instrument.
-The result is shown in Fig.~\ref{fig:throughputs}a.
-The measured QE values were generally slightly higher than those provided in the Hamamatsu datasheet but agreed within measurement uncertainties.
+Figure~\ref{fig:throughputs}a shows our measured QE values alongside values specified in the Hamamatsu datasheet.
+The measured QE values were generally slightly higher than those provided in the datasheet but agreed within measurement uncertainties.
 Deviations might be explained by variation between individual cameras, by the photodiode response having changed slightly in the two years since its calibration, or by the photodiode being positioned slightly farther from the light source than the sensor surface.
 When estimating proto-Lightspeed's throughput, we used the datasheet QE curve.